How to buy General Electric (GE) shares in Australia

 General Electric Company is a specialty industrial machinery business with stocks listed in the US.
 General Electric shares (GE) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$6.25 – a decrease of 7.41% over the previous week.
+Its last market close was US$119.81 – a decrease of 1.63% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in General Electric

 - Search for General Electric.
 Find the share by name or ticker symbol: GE.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of General Electric.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?

 - Is General Electric stock a buy or sell?

 - Is General Electric suitable for ethical investing?

 - Does General Electric pay a dividend?

 General Electric stock price (NYSE:GE)Use our graph to track the performance of GE stocks over time.